Jaipur Packages

 Best Places to Cover on a Jaipur Trip

-Jaipur sightseeing and all the places to visit in Jaipur falls into three clear layers.
-The city-core heritage circuit, the fort and hillside belt, and a set of optional outskirts for those with extra time.
+Jaipur sightseeing falls into three parts: the city-core heritage circuit, the fort and hillside belt, and a set of optional outskirts for those with extra time.

 The key is not to treat Jaipur like a checklist.
-A well-planned route moves through these layers in a logical sequence, so the experience builds from culture to scale to landscape.
+A well-planned Jaipur tour package moves through these layers in a logical sequence, so the experience builds from culture to landscape.

 City-Core Heritage Circuit